How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 3.5% $35,000 -$5,000 35–40+ years (lower risk)

-Ultimately, choosing between 3.5% and 4% depends on your risk tolerance and goals for how to retire at 60 with 1 million dollars.
+Ultimately, choosing between 3.5% and 4% depends on your risk tolerance and goals.

 “The difference between a 3.5% and 4% withdrawal rate might seem small, but over a 30-year retirement, it can mean the difference between running out of money and having a secure financial future.” — Financial Planning Wisdom